The fastest “Is Leap Year” functions

 Speed comparison at a glance

-Relative Speeds of Fastest Full-Range Leap Year AlgorithmsAs tested on Intel x64, Snapdragon ARM and Apple M4 Pro processors
+Relative Speeds of Fastest Leap Year AlgorithmsAs tested on Intel x64, Snapdragon ARM and Apple M4 Pro processors

 (smaller numbers = faster)